- Who We Are

 Skydiving is like any other extreme sport: there are inherent risks and avoiding them requires careful training and execution.
 Failure to follow that training can lead to serious injury.
 Skydiving is as safe as individuals make it.
 On our part, we provide the latest equipment, highly experienced staff, a comprehensive training program, and a lot of back up systems.

 Yes, gift certificates are available for any amount.
 We guarantee this will be a once in a lifetime present that will never be forgotten.
 They are refundable within 30 days (less a $15 processing fee) and are transferable.
 They do not expire and can be purchased online or over the phone.

-Jumping by yourself on your first skydive is highly overrated.
-Think about it, would any pilot in training want to receive ground training and then hop in an airplane and go fly around by themselves?
+Jumping solo on your first skydive is highly overrated.
+Think about it – would any pilot in training want to receive ground training and then hop in an airplane and go fly around by themselves?
 Of course not!
-At Wisconsin Skydiving Center, just like at most advanced skydiving centers throughout the United States, you will be harnessed to your instructor on your first jump, referred to as a tandem jump.
+At Wisconsin Skydiving Center (just like at most advanced skydiving centers throughout the United States), you will be harnessed to your instructor on your first jump, referred to as a tandem jump.
 You are on the front so it may very well feel like you are on your own, but you have your instructor with you as backup.
-Only one tandem is required and it counts towards your licensing requirements.
-It is a great introductory skydive and after doing a tandem you will know if skydiving is indeed the sport for you.
+Only one tandem is required and it counts towards your licensing requirements if you want to learn how to skydive.
+It is a great introduction and after doing a tandem you will know if skydiving is indeed the sport for you.